 The process of creating a representative ‘showcase’ of artistic work generates not only greater visibility but also greater clarity in the work’s presentation.
 Course participants develop and produce presentations in a variety of media (websites, printed material, etc.).
 Basic multimedia skills needed to conceive and manage the production process are conveyed and deepened in seminars conducted by expert guest consultants.
 The annual final exhibition, now well established in public awareness, represents another level in the systematic networking of the artists’ work.
 The programme offers practically oriented courses covering public relations, artists’ talks and documentation in tandem with the exhibition.

-The Goldrausch Künstlerinnenprojekt is funded by the European Social Fund (ESF) and the Senate Department for Health, Long-Term Care and Gender Equality.
+The Goldrausch Künstlerinnenprojekt is co-funded by the European Union (European Social Fund Plus) and by the Federal State of Berlin.